seclution/frappe_app_template/README.md

    workflow clones these repositories and regenerates `codex.json`.
 Run `./setup.sh` locally if you want to mirror the process (requires `jq`).
 3. Optional development templates can be listed in `template-repos.txt`.
     They will be cloned alongside the framework repos and their instructions are added to Codex automatically.
-4. To add ERPNext, append `https://github.com/frappe/erpnext` to `vendor-repos.txt` and trigger the workflow or run `./setup.sh` manually (requires `jq`).
+4. Template repositories may ship their own `vendor-repos.txt`.
+The update workflow merges those entries into the main list so all required vendor apps are cloned automatically.
 5. Review `codex_prompt.md` for the default guidelines Codex follows.
 6. See [`prompts.md`](prompts.md) for instructions on adding more templates.
 7. Place any example payloads or external API docs under `sample_data/` for